 - Ask students for input on when to schedule office hours.

 - Schedule office hours on a repeating and regular schedule.

 - Post the link to your recurring office hours Zoom meeting in a prominent place in Canvas.

 Leverage Zoom features to enhance online office hours

 Zoom includes a number of useful features that can enhance your office hours sessions.

 - Encourage students to share their screen with you.
-Screen sharing is possible not just for the instructor in Zoom, but for students too.
+Screen sharing is possible not just for the instructor in Zoom but for students also.
 Encourage students to show you their written work on their screen.

 - Use the Waiting Room feature in Zoom.
 Turn on your waiting room to keep a private space for students, the same way a student might wait outside your office if another student is already there.

 - Breakout rooms can help you organize students into smaller groups, which may provide students with more opportunities to share their ideas.
 There are many ways you might structure breakout rooms to support student learning.